dklinges9/Reproducible-Research-Template/docs/github_intro.md

 There were a few folks that had done 1-2 intro Git workshops before, and yet haven't quite started using it.
 For a workshop with collaborators, a **precise set of follow-up actions items** would be effective.

+## Learner Feedback from 2021-02-10
+(_Only provided the intro Google Slides, structuring reproducible projects, and R script tips parts_)

+Liz Evans asked a _very good question_: she usually has all of her code in one script.
+What's the point of having all of these multiple scripts for our code, why not just one?

+It's a matter of preference!
+But here's a pitch for having multiple scripts:
+- I'm your collaborator, you sent your project to me and asked for feedback on the modeling.
+Do I want to open up "research_code.R" and dig through the 690 lines of code to find the right section, or do I want to open up the script call "build_glm.r"?
+- I use the same dataset for multiple projects, and for each project I need to perform the same data curation/cleaning.
+Pretty easy to just copy + paste my "data_cleaning.R" script into another project, less easy to dig through my one script to find the right section
+- Carly: I use git for file version control.
+I made some changes to my analysis and generating my figures, but I want to keep those changes (commits) separate in my change log history.
+It's easier to do this if analysis and figure generation are in different scripts, harder if they're in the same script.
+- From a matter of principle, a script should have a set of inputs and a set of outputs.
+Oftentimes our projects have multiple intermediate products, such as a cleaned, analysis-ready datafile.
+We want a .csv of that file for future use.
+But it's not ideal to bury that write_csv() command in the middle of a script.
+Rather, we should end our script after write_csv(), and have new script(s) for steps after that.

+Miguel: important to note that GitHub can have both public and private repositories, because you may want one or the other for particular projects/products

+Both for those who were new to the practice and to those who had heard of it before, folks were appreciative of mentioning the headers in RStudio!

+_note from self:_ important to note that with Git, ultimately it's all about habitat building.
+For simple projects, it doesn't feel necessary, but for complex project where you would appreciate it, it's hard to implement if you're not familiar.
+So build that right habits starting with the simple projects!

 ---

 The goals of this tutorial are to demonstrate the potential of using Git and GitHub for reproducible research.
 This does not entail reviewing the nitty-gritty of Git version control– there's many accessible resources for that– but provides the basic tools and language to effectively collaborate on other's projects, and get started with your own.